Mjz86/C_colon/mcc.md

 can be applied to functions f with an input argument , g must be the inverse function for f , meaning  that `g(f(x))`is equivalent to `x` .

+- `weak_liskov_sub=(g)`:
+ the program is semantically valid when calling this function instead  of g. other than known fundamental math functions known by the synthesizer, its `unsafe(weak_liskov_sub)` to declare .

+- `liskov_sub=(g)`:
+the evaluation of this expression is unchanged in terms of equivalence when calling this function instead  of g ,otherwise the behavior is undefined. other than known fundamental math functions known by the synthesizer, its `unsafe(liskov_sub)` to declare .

+- `strict_liskov_sub=(g)`:
+ the behavior  of the program is unchanged when calling this function instead  of g. other than known fundamental math functions known by the synthesizer, its `unsafe(strict_liskov_sub)` to declare .

 * note :